Leadership

 Terri Alioto, Community Volunteer

-Paul Barno, Grantosa Drive Elementary School (MPS)
+Paul Barno, Grantosa Drive Elementary School (Retired)

 John DiMotto, Circuit Court Judge (Retired)